emtreila/Python-console-games/Alien/README.md

 *Each turn is played as follows:*
 - fire <coordinate> (e.g. fire G1) = the player attacks a square.
 If the square contains an asteroid, or was already fired upon, the program displays an error message and the user can try again.
 If the square contains an alien ship, it is destroyed and the user informed.
-If both alien ships are destroyed the game is won 😊.
+If both alien ships are destroyed the game is won.
 The square is marked using a minus sign and alien ships can no longer move there.
 - Each ship teleports to an empty square at the same distance (50% probability) or 1 square closer to Earth (50% probability).
-- If at least 1 alien ship is adjacent to the Earth the game is lost 😨
+- If at least 1 alien ship is adjacent to the Earth the game is lost
 - cheat. = displays the playing grid, with remaining alien ships revealed